08BitPixels/Flappy-Taco/README.md

 _Built on Python using the PyGame module._

 ## How to Install Correctly
-Go to the _Releases_ Page and download the .exe file in the latest release. <br>
+Go to the _Releases_ Page and download the .zip file in the latest release. <br>
 _(Don't download the source code)_

 ## How to Play